NorskHelsenett/HelseID.Samples/SampleApi/README.md

 The other HelseID samples are configured to use this API.
 Have an instance of this API running locally before trying to run the other samples.

-The localhost port for this API is configured in the file [`ConfigurationValues.cs`](../Configuration/ConfigurationValues.cs) in the `Configuration` folder in the hieararchy above this folder.
+The localhost port for this API is configured in the file [`ConfigurationValues.cs`](../Configuration/ConfigurationValues.cs) in the `Configuration` folder in the hierarchy above this folder.
 If you want to change the port number, change the `SampleApiPort`constant in that file.

 ### Requirements